-- 1. Countries of Origin of Our Necessary 3TG Minerals.
+1. Countries of Origin of Our Necessary 3TG Minerals.
 Despite our efforts and engagement with our 3TG Suppliers, we do not have sufficient information to determine definitively the countries of origin of the necessary 3TG Minerals in our products, and are unable to disclose the countries of origin of the necessary 3TG Minerals in our products during the reporting period.
-Approximately 93% of our direct suppliers of Applicable Products who completed the CMRT identified some or all of the names of the smelters and refiners in their supply chains.
-Collectively, they identified an aggregate of 1,214 smelters and refiners with respect to their supply chains.
-Over 27% of the smelters and refiners named received conformant designations from the RMI. - 2.
-Smelters or Refiners Used to Process Our Necessary 3TG.
-Based on the information provided by our 3TG Suppliers, we were not able to definitely determine the specific smelters and refiners that processed the actual 3TG Minerals that were used in the manufacturing of particular items provided to us from those 3TG Suppliers during the reporting period. - 5.
-Steps to Mitigate Risk and Improve Due Diligence.
-We have identified steps, which we are taking or intend to take, to further mitigate the risk that the sourcing of our necessary 3TG Minerals benefit or finance armed groups, and to improve our due diligence, including: - a.
+Approximately 86% of our direct suppliers of Applicable Products who completed the CMRT identified some or all of the names of the smelters and refiners in their supply chains.
+Collectively, they identified an aggregate of 297 smelters and refiners with respect to their supply chains.
+Over 79% of the smelters and refiners named received conformant designations from the RMI.

+2. Smelters or Refiners Used to Process Our Necessary 3TG.
+Based on the information provided by our 3TG Suppliers, we were not able to definitely determine the specific smelters and refiners that processed the actual 3TG Minerals that were used in the manufacturing of particular items provided to us from those 3TG Suppliers during the reporting period.

+5. Steps to Mitigate Risk and Improve Due Diligence

+We have identified steps, which we are taking or intend to take, to further mitigate the risk that the sourcing of our necessary 3TG Minerals benefit or finance armed groups, and to improve our due diligence, including:

+- a.
 Monitor industry trends and expert analyses to help identify and implement improvements; - b.
-Work to improve the due diligence we conduct to obtain more complete and reliable information about the sourcing of our necessary 3TG Minerals, and whether our sourcing may benefit or finance armed groups in the Covered Countries; and - c.
-Continue to engage with our 3TG Suppliers and encourage them to obtain further responses from their suppliers and to provide appropriate detailed information to support our compliance with reporting requirements.
+Work to improve the due diligence we conduct to obtain more complete and reliable information about the sourcing of our necessary 3TG Minerals, and whether our sourcing may benefit or finance armed groups in the Covered Countries, including benefiting from advancements in the RCOI service platform of the consultants we engage; - c.
+Continue to engage with our 3TG Suppliers and encourage them to obtain further responses from their suppliers and to provide appropriate detailed information to support our compliance with reporting requirements; and - d.
+Determine plans to add additional minerals to our compliance programs, such as cobalt.